 We have been supported in-kind by the Sarapis Foundation, lghtsrc.org, and the New York City General Assembly.
 We’re now working on building a membership-base that will allow us to continue our work long-term – you can join by going here.

 A complete account of the FNF’s financial data may be found on the Commons.

 At this point, our main operational expenditure is the cost of colocation for our servers.
-We pay about $424 each month.
+We pay $275.00 each month.
 At present, the FNF is all-volunteer.
 We’d love to be able to pay our staff something so that they can devote more time to our important work, and less time to making ends meet.
 We would also love to have a travel budget, so that we can attend more conferences, meet more innovators, and reach a larger audience.

 It’s hard to say.
 Things are moving very quickly, and yet the scope of our work is practically beyond comprehension.
 All we can really tell you is this: we will keep working even after a ubiquitous civil network exists to serve the public good.
 The struggle for greater freedom and greater sovereignty on the net is not new, and will continue for some time.
 We try to take the long view whenever possible, in contrast to for-profit actors who feel compelled to focus on short-term gains.
 Sustainability is a central part of our operating philosophy, and so we plan not just for months and years of work, but for decades.
 One thing is for sure – it’ll go a lot faster if we work together.